dmaglia/tasting/README.md

-# 🥔 Chips Tasting Party App
+# 🧪 Blind Tasting Party App

-A real-time web application for hosting blind chip tasting parties with friends!
-Rate chip samples anonymously and reveal the ultimate champion in a dramatic finale.
+A real-time web application for hosting blind tasting parties with friends!
+Rate samples anonymously and reveal the ultimate champion in a dramatic finale.

 ## ✨ Features

-- **🎭 Blind Tasting Mode**: Chips are shown as numbered samples to prevent bias
+- **🎭 Blind Tasting Mode**: Samples are shown as numbered samples to prevent bias
-- **⭐ Star Rating System**: Rate each chip on taste, appearance, and mouthfeel (1-5 stars)
+- **⭐ Star Rating System**: Rate each sample taste, appearance, and mouthfeel (1-5 stars)
 - **🔴 Real-time Updates**: All votes and changes sync instantly across devices using Socket.IO
 - **📱 Mobile Optimized**: Works perfectly on smartphones - no app download needed
 - **🔐 Admin Controls**: Password-protected admin panel for managing the party